 There are many and various ways to do classroom observations.
 The most basic of which is to do basic one-to-one full lesson observations.
 Here you find a colleague and invite them to come into your lesson to provide you with feedback.
 But let’s stop here!
 We are meant to be thinking about classroom observations as deliberate practice and deliberate practice requires clear goals, feedback that is specific to these goals, then adjustment and repeat!
 So, when it comes to your invitation for your colleague to come and observe your classroom let’s begin to get a bit more purposeful.
 We do not want them to come and provide you with the same sort of useless feedback that we so often get.
 “You presented well” “You clearly have good rapport with the students” etc. This is not what we are after.

 Once you have selected the other teacher.
 Ask them, but be clear about the purpose and intentions of the observation.
 Send them an email and tell them that you would love to observe them and have them observe your class with the purpose that you will improve in the area you are targeting.
 Tell them that you would love to watch them to get ideas from them and then you would also love them to come and provide you with meaningful, critical and constructive feedback.
 Remember, you want to get better at this!
 You could give them a checklist or co-create one with them that they will use in the observation.
 This will help to keep the discussion afterwards focused on improving the practice.
-If your goal links with the Quality Teaching Framework then I suggest you steal their checklist to get you started.

 Then you need to make sure that you both set aside time to discuss the observations afterwards.
 It is no good just having people observe your lesson and leaving you a bunch of notes.
 You need to discuss this with them and this is really where the growth happens.
 This is where you find out why they did particular actions rather than others, or where you may both come up with better responses than were given during the lesson.
 I cannot overstate how important these conversations are.